ernesto-web/ernesto-web.github.io/_posts/2018-11-8-Senior-Year.md

 # Content coming soon!

-I will be writing my senior story here once I get to writing all my other stories on my other blogs!
+I will be writing my senior story here once I get to writing all my other stories on my other blogs posts.